noobdigital87/dg_sprint_core/README.md

 local STEP_INTERVAL2 = 0.5

 local function STEP1(player, player_data, dtime)

+    --[[
+        I use control.aux1 as sprint key and control.up as double tap key, but you can set your own button(s) to detect sprint or double tap.
+        The tap interval is set to 0.5 and will detect a sprint if you tap the button twice in that time.
+    ]]--
     local control = player:get_player_control()

+    -- Option 1: sprint_key and tap_key gets detected
     player_data.detected = api.sprint_key_detected(player, control.aux1, control.up, 0.5)

+    -- Option 2: sprint_key works but tap_key is disabled
+    -- player_data.detected = api.sprint_key_detected(player, control.aux1, false, 0.5)
 end

 local function STEP2(player, player_data, dtime)